solehudinmq/segregato/README.md

   # There must be at least 1 replica database
   replica1:
     adapter: postgresql
-    database: coba_cqrs # change according to your database
+    database: coba_cqrs # change according to your replica 1 database
     username: postgres
     password: password # change according to your replica 1 database password
     host: localhost # change according to your replica1 host